Venthe/gitea-helm-chart/README.md

         ...
 ```

-:warning: Some options are just flags and therefore don't any values.
+⚠ Some options are just flags and therefore don't any values.
 If they
 are defined in `gitea.ldap` configuration, they will be passed to the Gitea cli
 without any value.
 Affected options: